Warm up with a bowl of hot, delicious Kitchen Sink Soup! This hearty, healthy vegetable soup is simple to make and packed with veggies!

-I love returning home after a long day, cheeks rosy from the cold, to a hot bowl of this Kitchen Sink Vegetable Soup, and of course, some hot, crusty Garlic Bread makes it even better!
+I love returning home after a long day, cheeks rosy from the cold, to a hot bowl of this Kitchen Sink Soup … it’s the perfect end to a chilly day!

-This Kitchen Sink Vegetable Soup with Garlic Bread will warm you up this fall and beyond (I won’t mention the “w” word quite yet!).
+This Kitchen Sink Vegetable Soup will warm you up this fall and beyond (I won’t mention the “w” word quite yet!).

 - 1 medium onion, diced

 - 1 large celery stalk, diced

 - 1 teaspoon dried basil